therealPaulPlay/overfade/README.md

 # Overfade
-A lightweight library for making the overflowing content fade out smoothly and dynamically.
+A lightweight library for making overflowing content fade out smoothly and dynamically.

 # What makes it special
 The library uses the `mask-image` property to fade out the desired edges.
 This allows it to play nicely with transparency.